HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/downloads/index.md

 # Downloads

-Here all resource materials for setting up workshops and completing the exercides can be found
+Here you can find all the resource materials for the workshop and for completing the exercises:

 - [DominoAutoConfig.json](DominoAutoConfig.json)
 - [docker-compose.yml](docker-compose.yml)